 - Combine the cream cheese, butter and milk into a bowl and gently melt by placing or holding the bowl over a pan of boiling water, stirring constantly.
 You could also use the microwave (in 5 second increments) but be very careful not to overheat it if you do.

 - Sift the flour into the bowl and mix well.
+Note: don’t forget to add half a teaspoon of baking powder if using plain flour blend instead of self-raising.

 - Then stir in the egg yolks.